The Lean Language Reference

 BitVec.sub {n : Nat} (x y : BitVec n) : BitVec n

-Subtraction for bit vectors.
+Subtracts one bitvector from another.
 This can be interpreted as either signed or unsigned subtraction modulo 2^n.
+Usually accessed via the - operator.

 🔗def